Jump To Section

 - Cook chicken breasts for 10 minutes, then flip and bake for another 10 minutes, or until a meat thermometer inserted at the thickest parts reaches an internal temperature of 160°F.

-- When chicken is cooked through and juices run clear when poked, remove from the oven and set aside to rest for at least 10 minutes, covering with a sheet of aluminum foil.
+- When chicken is cooked through and juices run clear when poked, remove from the oven, cover with aluminum foil, and set aside to rest for at least 10 minutes.
 Slice against the grain, and serve with mashed potatoes or Chef Gordon Ramsay’s pomme purée.